ApostaC/ApostaC.github.io/about.md

 <img class="image image--lg" src="/assets/photo2.jpeg"/>

 Hi, There!
 This is Yihua Cheng, a 4th-year CS Ph.D. in University of Chicago, advised by <a href="https://people.cs.uchicago.edu/~junchenj/"> Junchen Jiang </a>.
-My research is focusing on computer networks and systems and I'm interested in systems for data streaming.
+My research focuses on computer networks and systems and I'm interested in systems for data streaming.
 Specifically, my research covers the <a herf="https://www.usenix.org/conference/nsdi24/presentation/cheng">real-time video streaming</a>, <a herf="">streaming data analysis</a>, and <a herf="https://arxiv.org/abs/2310.07240">KV cache streaming optimization for LLM serving</a>.
 I got my bachelor degree in Peking University in 2020.
 Here is my [CV](/assets/cv.pdf).